ishikawa-group/python_basic_tutorial/plot.md

 # Making a plot in Python
+* In this lecture, we will learn how to make a plot with Python. *Matplotlib*, *seaborn*, and *plotly* libraries are introduced.
-* *matplotlib* is the scientific plotting library in Python.
+* *Matplotlib* is the scientific plotting library in Python.
 It provides functions for making visualizations such as line charts, histograms, scatter plots, and so on.
-* In this chapter, we'll look at the basic usage of matplotlib, then also see a similar library *seaborn* which makes cooler plot.
+* *Seaborn* is also widely used plotting library, which makes cooler plot.
+* Plotly is gives interactive plot, which is more fancy for presentation purposes.

 ## matplotlib
 ### loading the library